Rising property wealth set to boost Treasury's inheritance tax receipts by £5.4 billion: what might this mean for you?

 In some parts of the UK, homes account for half of the inheritance tax (IHT) paid on the average estate, and with property prices in the UK rising by approximately 22% between 2019 and 2022, thousands more families are set to face an inheritance tax bill following the Chancellor’s Autumn Statement.

-Firstly, to add some context: if all of your property, investments and possessions (known as your estate) equal more than £325,000, your loved ones could be subject to inheritance tax of 40% upon your passing.
+Firstly, to add some context: if all of your property, investments and possessions (known as your estate) equal more than £325,000, your loved ones could be subject to an inheritance tax of 40% upon your passing.
 This figure is referred to as the inheritance tax nil-rate band, and if your estate does not exceed this allowance, your beneficiaries will not be subject to inheritance tax on any assets they inherit from you.

-The nil-rate band has remained at £325,000 since 2009, and in 2022’s Autumn Statement it was announced by Chancellor Jeremy Hunt to stay frozen at this level until 2028.
+The nil-rate band has remained at £325,000 since 2009, and in 2022’s Autumn Statement, it was announced by Chancellor Jeremy Hunt to stay frozen at this level until 2028.

 Interestingly, investment firm AJ Bell calculated that, if the nil-rate band were to increase in line with actual and projected inflation rates between 2010 and 2028, it would stand at £502,000.
 This reveals a discrepancy of £177,000 between the actual IHT nil-rate band in 2028, and the nil-rate band in which inflation is accounted for.